technical-margins/material-margins/docs/en/blog/posts/documentation_invisible.md

 In the buzzing hive of software development, documentation occupies a paradoxical space.
 Though recognised as indispensable, it is often relegated to the background in practice. **“We’ll document it later,” “The priority is delivering the product”** — these are phrases every technical writer knows well, like a faintly familiar tune.

-The aviation industry provides an inspiring alternative model.
-Every aircraft comes with thousands of pages of meticulous documentation.
-It does more than just explain; it ensures safety and efficiency.
-In this sector, documentation is as essential as the engines.
+Yet, there are other inspiring models.
+In the aerospace industry, each aircraft is delivered with thousands of pages of meticulous documentation that does more than explain—it ensures safety and efficiency.
+This is not a luxury; in this sector, documentation is as vital as the engines.

-In software development, this model is difficult to replicate, especially for small and medium-sized enterprises.
-While resources may be limited, commitment and discipline make this work possible.
-Yet, documentation is still often handed over as a “secondary” task to developers, project managers... or whomever happens to be around.
-It’s akin to asking an airline pilot to write their plane’s manual between flights: a clear disparity that underscores the importance of formalising this role.
+But transposing this model to software development remains a challenge, especially in small and medium-sized enterprises.
+Although resources are often limited, commitment and rigour can make this work possible.
+It involves overcoming the view of documentation as a "secondary" task, often left to developers or project managers, as if writing were merely an add-on, an optional "extra."
+In many ways, this is like asking a pilot to write his own aircraft manual between flights—a gap that highlights, in my view, the importance of formalising this essential role.

-## The Technical Writer: Complexity Translator and Collaboration Catalyst
+## From Complexity to Clarity: My Role as a Translator

-In this context, the technical writer’s role comes into its own.
-Like a translator, they’re not moving from one language to another but from technical jargon to human language.
-They are the ones who make the inaccessible accessible, unveiling the product’s inner workings for end users.
+In this context, technical writing truly comes into its own.
+As a writer, my role is not merely to capture information; it is to transform it.
+Like a translator for whom translation is not from natural language A to B, but from technical to human language.
+It's about unveiling the invisible, bringing to light what might remain a mystery, making the impenetrable suddenly accessible to the end user.
+A task that is not done in isolation.

-> **Best Practices:**
->
-> - **Cross-team Collaboration**: Hold regular workshops between development teams and writers to discuss new features and clarify complex details.
-> - **Collaborative Tools**: Use online platforms to centralise documentation and enable real-time updates.

-This collaboration isn’t merely about passing on information.
-Documenting is also about identifying inconsistencies, uncovering hidden complexities that might otherwise go unnoticed.
-In this sense, the writer becomes an advocate for the user, pushing the product towards continuous improvement.
+At the heart of my mission is collaboration with development teams.
+Together, we explore the product and its innovations.
+These exchanges are not mere transmissions of information; they are lively dialogues, moments of exploration where we dissect each feature, elucidate the shadows, and refine the details.
+We sculpt the product, documentation included, so that through each sentence, a space is created where the user can feel guided without being lost.

+This mission is a balancing act, a choreography where each interaction with technical teams becomes a dance of precision.
+Together, it's about shaping the product so that every word, every sentence, invites the user to dive into the essence of the application, without stumbling over the incomprehensible.
+Choosing the right collaborative tools and centralising knowledge become foundations, pillars ensuring that every update is ready to welcome the user, to guide them through this ever-growing garden.

-## Documentation: An Essential Tool for Customer Satisfaction
+## Documentation: More Than Just a Guide to Customer Satisfaction

-_"The manual is in Chinese, I can't understand how it works – one star, only because I can’t give less."_ Such a comment, common on e-commerce sites, clearly shows how poor documentation can harm a product’s reputation.
+_"The instructions are in Chinese, I don't understand how it works—a one-star rating because I can't give less."_ Such a comment, common on e-commerce sites, clearly shows how poor documentation can harm a product’s reputation.

-In professional software, the stakes are even higher, with documentation having a tangible impact on user satisfaction:

-- **Relieves Technical Support**: Simple queries are answered by the documentation, allowing support teams to focus on more complex issues.
-- **Empowers Users**: Users discover advanced features independently, maximising the value they get from the product.
-- **Simplifies Training**: New users get up to speed faster with clear, structured guides.
-- **Reduces Errors**: Accurate instructions prevent incidents in critical environments.

-> **Concrete Examples:**
->
-> - **Step-by-step guides** integrated directly into the user interface.
-> - **Explanatory videos** for complex procedures.
-> - **Dynamic FAQs** based on user feedback.
+In professional software, documentation becomes much more than an instruction manual; it represents a direct, essential link between the user and the product.
+When well done, it frees up support teams by addressing simple queries and allowing teams the freedom to dedicate themselves to more complex cases.
+It gives the user autonomy, a space where they can explore advanced features at their own pace and uncover the full richness of the product.

+For novices, it's a launch ramp, a discreet guide that takes them by the hand, whispering simple instructions, dispelling their initial doubts to lead them towards serene mastery.
+And in critical environments, where every detail counts, it acts as a silent guardrail, a shield against errors and missteps.

-Customer feedback confirms this impact: when contextual help, step-by-step guides, and concrete examples are embedded in the interface, adoption rates increase.
-Well-thought-out documentation becomes a strategic asset, making the user experience intuitive and self-sufficient.
+Customer feedback confirms this impact: when contextual help with step-by-step guides and concrete examples is integrated into the interface, adoption rates increase.
+Well-thought-out documentation is a strategic compass, steering the user experience towards greater autonomy, confidence, and mastery.

 ## Making the Invisible Visible

-Recognition for a technical writer may be rare, but it is all the more gratifying.
-It often comes when least expected: a user mentioning the usefulness of a guide in a meeting, a sales team gaining credibility thanks to thorough documentation, or a new colleague settling in quickly thanks to accessible guides.
+Moments of recognition for technical writers may be rare, but they are all the more rewarding.
+These moments arise where least expected: during an informal discussion where a user mentions the valuable help of a guide, in a conversation with sales teams who have gained confidence thanks to comprehensive documentation, or in the smile of a newcomer who, within a few pages, becomes familiar with ease.

-> **Internal and External Impact:**
->
-> - **Team Recognition**: Developers and product teams value documentation more when it’s integrated into development processes.
-> - **User Engagement**: Accessible and helpful documentation boosts adoption and loyalty.

-The benefits aren’t limited to end users.
-Internal collaboration also flourishes: a developer spontaneously shares details on a new feature, or a product team includes documentation in their planning.
-These gestures show that the writer’s work is appreciated and seen as essential.
+The benefits extend beyond the end users.
+Internal collaboration is also enriched: a developer who spontaneously shares insights on a feature; a product team that plans from the outset to incorporate our work...
+These gestures show that our contribution is not only useful but valued.

-In the end, for the writer, seeing a complex product become accessible through documentation is uniquely satisfying.
-Their work plays a discreet but fundamental role: transforming technology into a usable tool for all.
+Seeing a complex product revealed, becoming accessible and intelligible, offers a unique satisfaction.
+Making the product even more usable, opening it up to each user, is to bring technology to life, to make it human.

 ## Towards Recognition of User Documentation

-User documentation isn’t merely an accessory in software development; it’s a cornerstone of product quality.
-Just as one wouldn’t buy a sophisticated device without a manual, professional software without documentation is essentially unfinished.
+Documentation is not merely an accessory to development but a fundamental pillar of product quality.
+Just as one wouldn't imagine buying a sophisticated appliance without its manual, professional software without documentation remains unfinished.

-> **Strategies to Strengthen Documentation:**
->
-> - **Integration from the Start**: Involve technical writers from the earliest stages of development to ensure coherent documentation.
-> - **Dedicated Planning**: Allocate specific time for documentation creation and updates within development schedules.
-> - **Role Valorisation**: Recognise technical writers as key contributors with clear career paths.
-> - **Resource Investment**: Provide the necessary tools and budget to maintain high-quality documentation, including ongoing training.

-The most forward-thinking companies understand that investing in user documentation means investing in customer satisfaction, operational efficiency, and product sustainability.
+The most forward-thinking companies understand this: investing in documentation is investing in customer satisfaction, operational efficiency, and the longevity of their solution.

-User documentation is the invisible thread weaving together product and users.
-It transforms sophisticated functionalities into accessible tools, abstract concepts into practical solutions.
+User documentation is the invisible thread that weaves the link between the product and its users.
+It transforms complex features into accessible tools, abstract concepts into concrete solutions.

-Ultimately, a product only truly exists if it can be fully utilised.
-And this is precisely where the mission of user documentation lies: making a product’s full potential visible and accessible for the benefit of every user.
+In the end, a product truly exists only when it can be fully utilised.
+That's where our mission finds its meaning: to reveal, to guide, and to give each user the keys to master the tool they are offered.